 - Great Buildings Online

 - A large collection of commonly studied buildings.
-Includes photos, plans, 3-D walkthroughs, drawings.
-NOTE: The Library has the full Great Buildings collection on CD in the Reference Area.
+Includes photos, plans, 3-D walkthroughs, drawings, and a bibliography for each building.

 - ArtServe at Australian National University